8 Signs You Have Secondary Hypertension

 If you've been diagnosed with hypertension, or high blood pressure, it actually may be caused by an underlying medical condition.
 In this case, it's known as secondary hypertension.

-How do you know if you have it?
-And is it treated differently than primary hypertension, which has no obvious cause and tends to come on gradually with age?
+But how do you know if you have it, and what can you do about it?
+Is it treated differently than primary hypertension, which has no obvious cause and tends to come on gradually with age?

 Symptoms of Secondary Hypertension